ciscoheat/sveltekit-spa/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `npm run preview`, or use `npm run serve` to test it with a `http-server`.
+See `package.json` for how its configured.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.